NCAS-CMS/cf-python/docs/source/tutorial.rst

 ^^^^^^^^^^^^^

 A period of time may stored in a `cf.TimeDuration` object.
-For many applications, a `cf.Data` instance with appropiate units (such as ``seconds``) is equivalent, but a `cf.TimeDuration` instance also allows units of calendar years or months; and may be relative to a date-time offset.
+For many applications, a `cf.Data` instance with appropriate units (such as ``seconds``) is equivalent, but a `cf.TimeDuration` instance also allows units of calendar years or months; and may be relative to a date-time offset.